SPLATteam/SPLAT-WebGuide/docs/glossary.rst

 GenericTech and SpecificTech
 +++++++++++++++++++

-The ``GenericTech`` sheet displays generic technology parameters that are constant over the model horizon
+The ``GenericTech`` sheet displays generic technology parameters.

-The ``SpecificTech`` sheet is used to review and update site specific power generation technology parameters that don’t vary from year to year.
+The ``SpecificTech`` sheet is used to review and update site specific power generation technology parameters that are constant over time.
 The ``SpecificTech`` sheet has an extra button: :button:`Add missing Tech`, which allows the user to add new site specific technology to the MESSAGE model that is linked.
-Currently this technology makes the addition by copying the technology parameters of a generic technology of the same technology type as specified by the first 6 characters in the technology name.
+Currently this action makes the addition by copying the technology parameters of a generic technology of the same technology type as specified by the first 6 characters in the technology name.
 A new technology will be automatically added to all active scenarios.
 A MESSAGE technology code is created automatically based on the input and output commodities (as specified by the associated generic technology) and the already existing technologies having the same inputs and outputs.
 Once a new technology is added, its parameters must be updated using the :button:`Update Model Data` button.

 .. csv-table::